 Further details on how franchised and non-franchised concepts performed within each industry can be found published on Vetted Biz where an in-depth analysis on either business structure and their industry performance has been conducted.

-Of these small businesses, 46% had an Exempt loan status.
-Therefore, most of these businesses were not able to disclose whether they had Paid In Full, Cancelled, or Charged Off.
-Although additional information on what a loan’s exempt status encompasses can be found on a separate page, this nevertheless limits an accurate analysis of SBA business success overall.
+Of these small businesses, around 45% had exempt loan status.
+Therefore, most of these businesses were not able to disclose whether they had Paid in Full, Cancelled, or Charged Off.
+Although additional information on what a loan’s exempt status encompasses can be found on a separate report, this nevertheless limits an accurate analysis of SBA business success overall.

 In the FOIA 7(a) Report, most businesses from the same concept were labelled with many different NAICS classifications.
 For example, Subway, the franchise with the most units in the U.S., had four different NAICS classifications.
 Vetted Biz cleaned the data for this report to ensure the same business concept is categorized in the same industry.

 Furthermore, some industries like Home Services and Education Programs only had a few hundred businesses with loan approvals compared to most industries that had a few thousand.
 Therefore, one or two businesses in smaller industries that had a Charged Off loan status would have a greater impact on the Also can be referred to as the SBA Loan Default Rate, the charged off rate is percentage of businesses in set field (e.g. industry) that defaulted their loan, are unable to pay their loan in full, and/or there is no confidence that they will be….